 No Party shall be considered to be in breach of this Agreement or any applicable Confirmation Agreement to the extent that a failure to perform its obligations under this Agreement or any such Confirmation Agreement shall be due to an Uncontrollable Force.
 The term "Uncontrollable Force" means an event or circumstance which prevents one Party from performing its obligations under one or more transactions, which event or circumstance is not within the reasonable control of, or the result of the negligence of the claiming Party, and which by the exercise of due diligence, the claiming Party is unable to avoid, cause to be avoided, or overcome.
 “Uncontrollable Forces” may include and are not restricted to flood, drought, earthquake, storm, fire, lightning, epidemic, war, riot, civil disturbance or disobedience, labor dispute, labor or material shortage, sabotage, restraint by court order or public authority, and action or nonaction by, or failure to obtain the necessary authorizations or approvals from, any governmental agency or authority.
 The following shall not be considered “Uncontrollable Forces”: (i) the price of electricity faced by Seller; or (ii) Purchaser’s inability due to price to use or resell the power purchased hereunder.
 No Party shall, however, be relieved of liability for failure of performance to the extent that such failure is due to causes arising out of its own negligence or due to removable or remediable causes which it fails to remove or remedy within a reasonable time period.
 Nothing contained herein shall be construed to require a Party to settle any strike or labor dispute in which it may be involved.
 Any Party rendered unable to fulfill any of its obligations by reason of an Uncontrollable Force shall give prompt notice of such fact and shall exercise due diligence, as provided above, to remove such inability within a reasonable time period.
 If oral notice is provided, it shall be promptly followed by written notice.
+Due diligence as used in this paragraph requires the Party seeking to excuse performance due to Uncontrollable Forces, among other things, to use best efforts to arrange for alternate energy to be delivered or received at the delivery point.

 Notwithstanding the "due diligence" obligations or obligations to remove or remedy the causes set forth in the foregoing paragraph (which do not apply to this paragraph except as specified below), where the entity providing transmission services for transactions under any Service Schedule interrupts such transmission service, the interruption in transmission service shall be considered an Uncontrollable Force under this Section 10 only in the following two sets of circumstances: